MrGallo/classroom-examples/lists/00-list-section-goals.md

 # Lists Section Goals
 - [Append user input to a list using a loop](#append-in-loop)
 - [Count the number of words that start/end with a specific string](#count-startswith)
+- Check if a value is in a list
 - Find the largest item in a list
 - Items whose length is greater than a specific value.
 - Find words that have more than a specific number of vowels.